styopazharkov/dontsaypineapple/README.md

 A complete login system is implemented.
 Passwords are securely stored hashed with salt.
 Each page except the index and rules page can only be accessed if the user is logged in.
 The password and username are stored locally through session variables.

 ## Project Structure
 This is a Flask application.
 The main app is in the app.py file.
 Helper functions are stored in the checks.py, verifiers.py, maff.py, and fetchers.py files.
 This site uses a SQLite database (the database.db file).
 The databaseSetup file is used only to create a clean database and not used while the app is running.
-This is the structure of the site:
+This is the page structure of the site:
 ![website structure](structure.jpg)

 ## Support